zicna/intro-to-redux-library-codealong/README.md

 can just log the previous state because this state will be unchanged.

 Now, refresh your app, and give it a shot.
-When the page loads, you should see the initial action being logged, along with the initial number of items, 0.
+When the page loads, you should see the initial action being logged, along with the initial value of the counter, 0.
 This is coming from our default case.
 Then, when you click the button, you should see the `INCREASE_COUNT` action logged along with the current state and the state we are updating to.
-We know that we are dispatching actions because each time we click the button, we can see that the call to this.props.store.dispatch({ type: 'INCREASE_COUNT' }) is hitting our reducer, and we can also see the length of the current state increasing each time.
+We know that we are dispatching actions because each time we click the button, we can see that the call to `this.props.store.dispatch({ type: 'INCREASE_COUNT' })` is hitting our reducer, and we can also see the value of the current state increasing each time.
 So things are happening.

 #### Redux DevTools